heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 # Computer Vision  and Deep Learning Setup

-Tutorial on how to setup your system with a NVIDIA GPU and to install Deep Learning Frameworks like TensorFlow, Theano and Keras, OpenCV and NVIDIA drivers, CUDA and cuDNN libraries on Ubuntu 16.04.3 and 17.10.
+Tutorial on how to setup your system with a NVIDIA GPU and to install Deep Learning Frameworks like TensorFlow, Darknet for YOLO, Theano and Keras, OpenCV and NVIDIA drivers, CUDA and cuDNN libraries on Ubuntu 16.04.3, 17.10 and 18.04.

 ## 1. Install Prerequisites